jasoncable/i-can-program-too/manuscript/LegalMatter.md

 Oracle, Sun Microsystems, and Java are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.

 UNIX is a registered trademark of The Open Group.

+### Other

+The assembly "Hello, World" programs were taken from <http://helloworldcollection.de/>